If You Build It, They Will Come: The Best Way to Hire Veterans, Part 3

 Where to Start?

-Veteran resource groups can take many shapes and forms and developing one doesn’t have to be expensive or excessively formal.
-Start with the four cornerstone elements of a veterans’ resource group:
+Veteran resource groups can take many shapes and forms and starting one doesn’t have to be expensive or excessively formal.
+Cornerstone elements of a veterans’ resource group?

 • A safe place to exchange information and ask questions.
 This can take place via formal meetings, or virtually through software such as Microsoft Teams